-[Drupal] How to create a new parser in Feed API module
+[Drupal] How to create a new parser in Feed API module?

-The feedAPI module is a famous one for processing custom feeds in different formats like rss/Atom, csv, iCal etc. Now the feedAPI has upgraded to the "feeds",which have more features and easy to use and customize.
+The feedAPI module is a famous one for processing custom feeds in different formats like rss/Atom, csv, iCal etc. Now the feedAPI has been upgraded to the "feeds",which have more features and easy to use and customize.
 However still a lot of Drupal 6 sites uses the feedAPI module for handling external feeds.
-Let us see how a new parser could be created in feed API module.
+Let us see how a new parser can be created in feed API module.

-The module provides a lot of third-party parsers to parse each kind of feed types, some are,
+The module provides a lot of third party parsers to parse each kind of feed types, some are,

 But the feedAPI module implemented each of these parsers as separate modules, so if you need to create a new parser you need create a new module for it.
 There will be multiple situations when you need to implement a new parser, like when you need to process some custom feed content with custom tags, or need to implement a parser for some new type of feeds for which a parser is not available.
 Anyway I will explain some basics for creating a new one.

 This is first step, feels like some weird way to define a new parser, however you need to implement the path 'feedapi/full_name' and need to return the name of the new feed parser here.
 Which means a single module can only implement a single parser.